codecombat/codecombat/docs/PRODUCT_RULES.md

 - Immediately before the field-progress block, the field panel displays `MISSION XX - mission title`.
 - `MISSION XX` uses the same yellow eyebrow style as the main mission card.
 - The separator and mission title are white and use normal font weight.
-- The `Ctrl / ⌘ + Enter で実行` reminder is supporting text, uses a clearly smaller `0.62rem` font, and remains on one line.
+- The JavaScript editor heading contains exactly two full-width rows.
+- The first editor-heading row contains only `JavaScript editor` and uses the same heading font previously used by `JavaScript`.
+- The second editor-heading row is centered and contains, with the same text size and visual treatment, `Ctrl / ⌘ + Enter で実行`, `Ctrl+C コピー`, `Ctrl+V はりつけ`, `Ctrl+Z もどす` and `Ctrl+F5 再読み込み`.
+- The execution shortcut must not be displayed as a separate supporting paragraph beneath the editor title.
 - The interface uses the same detailed blue scrollbar theme throughout the game, including the page, mission list, editor, syntax preview, reference panels and mini-quiz dialogs.
 - Scrollbar track, thumb, hover color and size are centralized through shared CSS custom properties.
 - In Chromium/WebKit, the detailed track, rounded thumb, inset border and hover styling must remain authoritative; standardized scrollbar properties must not override them with a native gray scrollbar.